 3) UI Controls — Components

 Once I systematized design, I moved into creating a Component Library in React.
-I chose React because I really like it but again, you can use the system with any UI framework.
+I chose React because I really like it, but again, you can use the system with any UI framework.
 Below, you can see the React Button component markup.

 Now, let’s look at the system in action in the Button’s SCSS markup.

 The single most important thing to notice here is that nothing is hard-coded.
 Nothing is absolute.
 Everything is relative to my Brand identity and personality.
 A robust SASS architecture limits developers on what CSS values they can hard-code.
 If they must hard-code values, they must do so consciously since that goes against the symbiosis of a system.
 After all, a System is a set of connected things or parts forming a complex whole.
 Additionally, each sub-atomic definition follows predictable and logical scales.
 If you want to know more about this, check out the System’s website.
 I explain this in detail there.
 From the Button’s SASS stylesheet we can see that each CSS declaration is connected to the system via the utility functions and mixins I created.
-Visually this looks like this…
+Visually it looks like this…

 The button and any other UI element I created is composed using the Type, Space, Color, Motion and Depth in the system and I never had to think in absolute values other than when I created my theme.
 If you would like to know how to theme the system you can check out this video I created.
 Below you can see an example of theming in action.